hackingcrosss/citadel/README.md

 - Password hashing with Werkzeug (PBKDF2)
 - Flask sessions secured with secret key
 - All routes and API endpoints require authentication (`@login_required`)
+- **Role-based access control**: Admin/Operator/Viewer roles enforced on routes and API endpoints
+- **Feature gating**: Plan-tier checks on GoPhish, Cobalt Strike, Website Generator, and Infrastructure Map
 - Forced password change on first login
+- **Password complexity**: minimum 12 characters, must include uppercase, lowercase, and a digit
+- **Login rate limiting**: 10 failed attempts per IP in a 10-minute window triggers a temporary lockout (tracked in Redis)
+- **Open-redirect protection**: `next` parameter on login validated to reject any URL with a scheme or host
 - Docker socket access scoped to the `web` container only
 - HTTPS strongly recommended for production (configure nginx with SSL certificates)